-It is Xact T-80U.
+It is a Xact T-80U.
 I bought it several years ago, it’s really good looks.
 I was hoping to release various items to Xact, but I wonder they had exhausted with the first few items?
 Unfortunately, I have not seen signs of activity for the last few years.

 Regrettably, a caterpillar was twisted in a box.
 I fixed it by pressing with a finger, but is this the limit?
 There are many tracks hidden by the side armor, so if a flat surface down, there is no problem.
 Even so, the Caterpillar is the life of a tank, I wanted Xact to be put more care.
 I also had a Trumpeter kit, I wonder I have both a belt and a link tracks in that kit, but there’s not such a nice story.

 A very light thick wire rope of vinyl material is attached.
 It is a material I have never encountered before.
 It is a kind of material used for Christmas trees or Christmas leases.
 I stuck them with instant adhesive for the time being.

 Behind the AFV body, various parts are pretty complicated and it is more difficult to assemble than it looks.
 It might have been better to install the wire rope a bit later.
 But at the very end, I can not install it messed up.
 Well, it may be fine if parts are misaligned but firmly glued.

 The caterpillar has a moderate tension and was naturally flattened even though it did not adhere to the road wheels.
 This caterpillar was glued with instantaneous adhesive.
 I think that the adhesive for ordinary plastic could also be used.
-I definitely have a memory of the belt is connected with the plastic adhesive.
+I have a memory of the belt is connected with the plastic adhesive.
 I did not remember much though I worked a few days ago.

 Unfortunately, it was impossible to move up and down as the barrel was fixed.
 Horizontal shooting position is a good-looking appearance.
 There is another option to put a plastic board at the root, and was a little more upswing is better, maybe.